aildnont/HIFIS-model/README.md

 ### Client Clustering Experiment (Using K-Prototypes)
 We were interested in investigating whether HIFIS client data could be clustered.
-Since HIFIS consists of numerical and categorical data and in the spirit of minimizing time complexity, [k-prototypes](https://www.semanticscholar.org/paper/CLUSTERING-LARGE-DATA-SETS-WITH-MIXED-NUMERIC-AND-Huang/d42bb5ad2d03be6d8fefa63d25d02c0711d19728) was selected as the clustering algorithm.
+Since HIFIS consists of numerical and categorical data, and in the spirit of minimizing time complexity, [k-prototypes](https://www.semanticscholar.org/paper/CLUSTERING-LARGE-DATA-SETS-WITH-MIXED-NUMERIC-AND-Huang/d42bb5ad2d03be6d8fefa63d25d02c0711d19728) was selected as the clustering algorithm.
 We wish to acknowledge Nico de Vos, as we made use of his [implementation](https://github.com/nicodv/kmodes) of k-prototypes.
-This experiment runs k-prototypes a series of times and selects the set of clusters with the best results (i.e. least average dissimilarity between clients and cluster centroids).
+This experiment runs k-prototypes a series of times and selects the best clustering (i.e. least average dissimilarity between clients and their assigned clusters' centroids).
+Our intention is that by examining clusters and obtaining their LIME explanations, one can gain further insight into patterns in the data and how the model behaves in different scenarios.
 By following the steps below, you can cluster clients into a desired number of clusters, examine the clusters' centroids, and view LIME explanations of these centroids.
 1. Ensure that you have already run _[lime_explain.py](src/interpretability/lime_explain.py)_ after training your model, as it will have generated and saved a LIME